quantum-engineering-polito/CourseNotes/content/Fundamentals of TP/FTP Lectures.md

 ## Resist post exposure bake

 The resist post bake is an optional step that can help mitigate the effects of the standing waves seen previously.
-The bake facilitates the diffusion of the exposed and unexposed resist and thus smooths the waves.
+The bake facilitates the diffusion n the exposed and unexposed resist and thus smooths the waves.

 The image below shows the effect of the post exposure bake.